Are you interested in learning how to code, but not sure if it's right for you?

 We are offering scholarships on a limited basis for students with financial need.
 Please contact firstname.lastname@example.org for more information.

-6. When should I arrive for the Try Turing weekend?
+6. What are the actual hours for the Try Turing weekend?

 Each day runs from 10 am to 4 pm.
 Please arrive by 9:45 on Saturday morning to register.